-Minimum CGPA required to apply: 2.300 CGPA with a 2.300 GPA in all mathematics and science courses and the completion of English composition and college algebra with a minimum grade of C. Students in the Medical Imaging Technology Program must first complete the A.S. in Radiography with a GPA of 2.500.
+Minimum CGPA required to apply: 2.300 CGPA with a 2.300 GPA in all mathematics and science courses and the completion of English composition and college algebra with a minimum grade of C. However, the actual average CGPA for admitted students is considerably higher.
+Please see your advisor for more details.
+Students in the Medical Imaging Technology Program must first complete the A.S. in Radiography with a GPA of 2.500.